 The conversation was about battling the perceptions that you had of yourself.
 That even if we’re living in “a man’s world”, this can very much still be our world if we have the confidence to stay true to what we want, no matter what others say, and learn how to “play the game” and do it well.

-Sessions within the event talked about looking into ourselves and realizing that a lot of what we think we should or shouldn’t do can easily be changed by our own perceptions and willpower, and that we are oftentimes in control of what we believe.
-For example, even though we are taught to be gentle and motherly in our personal lives, and often times these traits are necessary, it doesn’t mean we’re expected to constantly be so especially if we’re in a leadership position.
+Sessions within the event talked about looking into ourselves and realizing that a lot of what we think we should or shouldn’t do can easily be changed by our own perceptions and willpower, and that we are often times in control of what we believe.
+For example, even though we are taught to be gentle and motherly in our personal lives, and often times these traits are necessary, it doesn’t mean we’re expected to be that constantly especially if we’re in a leadership position.
 As someone in authority, I have to assert myself and be proud of it when the situation calls for it, but also be soft and meek when the situation calls for it.
 I think it’s important to understand that it’s okay to adapt to different situations and not force ourselves to adhere to a specific stereotype just because we think that’s what’s expected of us.

-We also talked about the toxic environment that us ladies even create for ourselves!
+We also talked about the toxic environment that us ladies create for ourselves!
 And that we had to be aware of it to be able to teach what’s right to the next generation of girls that come after us.

 Suffice to say, I was heavily impressed by the event and the conversations that happened in it.
 I hope to join more open and honest conversations like these in the future and be able to facilitate this conversation between different schools of thought on the topic.
 Thanks for giving me such a great experience, ladies!